CatalogueOfLife/general/docs/DATA-FORMATS.md

 The recommended format is ColDP.

-## Catalogue of Life Data Package
+## ColDP
-The recommended format that is least lossy and most expressive is the [Catalogue of Life Data Package (ColDP)](https://github.com/CatalogueOfLife/coldp/blob/master/README.md).
+The [Catalogue of Life Data Package (ColDP)](https://github.com/CatalogueOfLife/coldp/blob/master/README.md) is the recommended format that is least lossy and most expressive.
 It is a CSV/TSV file based archive that is more relational and normalised than Darwin Core archives.
 It also supports sharing literature references as BibTex, taxonomic treatments as individual files and offers various other imrovements over classic DwC.